 Promises kept

 Similarly, the Promise was called into action when George and Kathy A.'s* retirement savings was decimated by a collapse in the stock market.
 The couple, longtime Independent Living residents at a WesleyLife community in the Des Moines area, were heartbroken that the money they had worked so hard to make and to save was so suddenly gone.
-They were planning to move in with one of their adult children when they learned that donations to their community's Good Samaritan fund would help pay their monthly service fee, and they would be able to stay in their apartment home.

-Finally, the Promise was called into play when Bob F.* turned 95 and took a close look at his finances.
-Having moved into Independent Living with his wife when both were 70, he never expected to be nearing centenarian status, and the money he had so carefully saved and invested was beginning to dwindle.
-He was delighted to learn that his campus's Good Samaritan fund could help him continue to afford his apartment.
+Finally, the Promise was called into play when Marlon F.* turned 95 and took a close look at his finances.
+Having moved into Independent Living with his wife when both were 68, he never expected to be nearing centenarian status, and the money he had so carefully saved and invested was beginning to dwindle.

 Making it all possible